 The themes of our projects illustrate some of the branches of ethnobotany and ethnomycology.
-We engage in these kinds of activities:
+In 2016, we are thrilled to announce the opening of our Ethnobotany Library.
+Please lend your support to this unique, non-profit offering.
+See the blog post about it for details.
+We also engage in these kinds of activities:

-- Fieldwork in various cultures, particularly oriented to indigenous peoples of the Americas
+- Fieldwork in various cultures, particularly among indigenous peoples of the Americas

 - Document folk uses of plants and fungi, with photography, audio and video recordings, participatory observation, and ethnographic writing

-- Assist locally-initiated cultural revitalization projects that involve plants, fungi and knowledge of nature
+- Assist cultural revitalization projects involving plants, fungi and knowledge of nature

-- Support and augment local experts’ efforts to preserve botanical species and herbarium collections
+- Support local experts in preserving botanical species and herbarium collections

 - Make the ethnobotanical perspective and its cultural techniques available to a wider appreciation, through teaching and sharing information and images